New Numerical Invariants of an Unfolding of a Polycycle "Tears of the Heart": Introduction

 such that $h : B \to \tilde{B}$ is a homeomorphism, and for each $\alpha \in B$ the map $H_\alpha : M \to M$ is a homeomorphism that links the phase portraits of $v_\alpha$ and $\tilde{v}_{h(\alpha)}$.

 Two families are \emph{strongly topologically equivalent} if there exists a \emph{homeomorphism} $H$ with above properties.
 Strong topological classification of families is quite rigid, whereas weak topological equivalence is too lousy, see e.g. the discussion in~\cite{GI}.
-For this reason, we use here the notion of \emph{moderate topological equivalence}.
-Whenever we write about equivalent families, we mean moderate topological equivalence.
+The results of~\cite{IKS} that we use are stated using the notion of \emph{moderate topological equivalence}.
+Hence, whenever we write about equivalent families, we mean the moderate topological equivalence.
+However, we believe that the moderate equivalence can be replaced by the weak equivalence in all the results.

 Denote by $\mathrm{SPS}(v)$ the union of all singular points, limit cycles, and separatrices of a vector field $v$, and for a family $V$ denote $\mathrm{SPS}(V) = \{(\alpha, x)\colon x \in \mathrm{SPS}(v_\alpha)\}$.